Why is it called AnonAddy?

 - Generous monthly bandwidth

 - Multiple domains to choose for aliases (currently anonaddy.com, anonaddy.me and another for paid plan users)

 - Ability to generate UUID and random word aliases at shared domains

 - Ability to add additional usernames to compartmentalise aliases

 Is there a browser extension?

 Yes there is an open-source browser extension available to download for Firefox and Chrome (also available on other chromium based browsers such as Brave and Vivaldi).
-You can use the extension to generate UUID aliases remotely.
+You can use the extension to generate new aliases remotely.

 How do I add my own GPG/OpenPGP key for encryption?